Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade

 To extend the dataset analysed in this study, results from version 1 CE sensors campaign were included alongside those from the version 2 campaign.
 However, the $\alpha$ value obtained in this study is not directly comparable to the value reported for version 1 sensors in ref.~\cite{Acar_2023}, as a different fluence estimation method has since been used (see section~\ref{subsec:Fluence_assessment}).
 Therefore, the $\alpha$ value of the version 1 campaign was recalculated in this study using the fluence derived from the irradiation time and is presented in table~\ref{table:alphas}.

-The version 2 campaign shows an $\alpha$ value approximately 15$~\%$ higher than that of the version 1 campaign at \SI{-20}{\celsius}.
-This discrepancy can be explained as follows.
-For some rounds in the version 1 campaign, temperature monitoring was incomplete, as indicated in table~\ref{tab:summary}.
-Therefore, the in-reactor annealing time for those rounds was likely underestimated.
-Since $\alpha$ decreases with annealing time, as demonstrated in ref.~\cite{Kieseler_2023}, this could explain the lower $\alpha$ values observed in the version 1 campaign.
-Nevertheless, the results from both campaigns agree within the fit uncertainties (as mentioned in table~\ref{table:alphas}).
-Therefore, the datasets were combined for the final fit shown in figure~\ref{plot:alpha_versions_together}.
+The version 2 campaign shows an $\alpha$ value approximately 16$~\%$ higher than that of the version 1 campaign at \SI{-20}{\celsius}.
+The available measurements do not allow the origin of this discrepancy to be determined conclusively.
+A possible contributing factor may be an incomplete estimation of the annealing time in parts of the version 1 campaign, however, this cannot be verified from the available data.
+Therefore, this difference was conservatively incorporated into the systematic uncertainty.
+The total systematic uncertainty on $\alpha$ was conservatively estimated to be 20$~\%$.
+After this adjustment, the results from the two campaigns are consistent within the total uncertainties, and the datasets were combined for the final fit shown in figure~\ref{plot:alpha_versions_together}.